elena-krismer/Project_FASTQtrimmer/Report/Report.md

 The output of the program consists of two files the trimmed and filtered FASTQ file and the summaryfile, containing the count of trimmed and filtered reads.
 For trimming it has to be noticed that the position 'x' in the sequence line corresponds to position 'x' in the quality line.
 Thus when trimming the same amount of characters has to be trimmed from both lines.

 The final outputfile should only contain reads with a defined maximum of unknown bases, minimum average quality and minimum lenght of the sequence.
 The sequence/quality line must therefore meet all three criteria.
-When the filters are passed the four positions of the read will are called and written into the ouputfile, else the read is counted as 'filtered' for the summaryfile.
+When the filters are passed the four positions of the read are called and written into the ouputfile, else the read is counted as 'filtered' for the summaryfile.

 In addition for filtering and trimming the quality score has to be adjusted to the determined Phred scale.